rizkyitaji/calculator/README.md

 <!-- * [Contact](#contact) -->

 ## General Information
-- Calculator app with GetX and Bloc.
+- Calculator app with GetX and Bloc

 ## Technologies Used
 - Flutter